What to Feed Chickens: A Complete Reference for Beginners

 2. Carbohydrates: Carbs provide the energy chickens need for daily activities.
 Grains like corn, wheat, and barley are excellent carbohydrate sources.

-3. Fats: Fats are a concentrated energy source and are necessary for the absorption of fat-soluble vitamins (A, D, E, and K).
+3. Fats: Fats are a concentrated energy source.
+They are necessary for the absorption of fat-soluble vitamins (A, D, E, and K).
 They should comprise about 3-5% of the diet.

 4. Vitamins: Vitamins are crucial for metabolic functions, immune health, and overall well-being.
 Chickens need a variety of vitamins, which are typically included in commercial feeds.